-- High-value, relationship customers are more likely to sustain your business in this economic climate than low-value, transactional customers - Your messaging to customers warrants review with the focus on helping them through the bad times, not pushing product - + Focus selling on the essentials and the fundamentals, not the discretionary - + Accept that retaining a customer on a lowerpriced product is a better outcome than losing them altogether - + In B2B markets, larger corporate customers will try to consolidate suppliers, so ask them what else they are buying and from whom (expansion sales to existing customers will become even more critical to your company's growth), but; customers are going to be less likely to upgrade or buy more from you if they aren't seeing or achieving any value, or their desired outcome - Is there a new customer segment that you could provide your service to created out of the constraints of the lockdown
+- + High-value, relationship customers are more likely to sustain your business in this economic climate than low-value, transactional customers. - Your messaging to customers warrants review with the focus on helping them through the bad times, not pushing product. - + Focus selling on the essentials and the fundamentals, not the discretionary. - + Accept that retaining a customer on a lowerpriced product is a better outcome than losing them altogether. - + In B2B markets, larger corporate customers will try to consolidate suppliers, so ask them what else they are buying and from whom (expansion sales to existing customers will become even more critical to your company's growth), but; - + Customers are going to be less likely to upgrade or buy more from you if they aren't seeing the value.
+Is there a new customer segment you could provide your service to created out of the constraints of current environment?